digitalmacgyver/viblio_classification/README.md

 * "-a" - This parameter says to use the approximate kernel that speeds up the kernel computation.
 Always recommended to use this.

-* "-m" - The model path name whihc is used to predict the confidence value of each feature (hdf) file
+* "-m" - The model path name which is used to predict the confidence value of each feature (hdf) file
 * "-p" - The filepath that stores the features and their corresponding prediction values.

 Output :  The features and their corresponding confidence values are stored in the text file passed using "-p" parameter.
 Example output file